mcandeia/dapr-docs/daprdocs/content/en/operations/extending/developing-grpc-components.md

 Great, stop the current `dotnet run` execution and reissue the run command.

-Let's make the same call as we did before: `grpc_cli call unix:///tmp/dapr-components-sockets/memstore.sock Features ''`
+Let's make the same call as you did before: `grpc_cli call unix:///tmp/dapr-components-sockets/memstore.sock Features ''`

 Now you should get the OK as a response;